3 The Learning Cycle

 • What questions should I ask for clarification?

-• Are there study groups available for me to join?
+• Is there a study group available for me to join?

 • Should I start a study group?